deepaksood619/deepaksood619.github.io/docs/knowledge/physics/intro.md

 # Intro

 1. Retrocausality - That future can effect the past.
-Ex - if i spill the coffee tomorrow then i can see the stain today.
+Ex - if I spill the coffee tomorrow then I can see the stain today.

 ## Momentum